-The Company's revenue is generated from the sale of its products to distributors and hospitals in the United States and international markets.
+The Company's revenue is generated primarily from the sale of its products to hospitals and distributors in the United States and international markets.

 Under ASC 606, revenue is recognized when the customer obtains controls of promised goods or services, in an amount that reflects consideration which the entity expects to receive in exchange for those goods or services.
-To determine revenue recognition for arrangements that an entity determines are within the scope of ASC 606, the Company performs the following five steps as prescribed by ASC 606:
+The Company determines revenue recognition by applying the following five steps as prescribed by ASC 606: